sous-chefs/logrotate/README.md

 ```

-Definitions
+Resources
 -----------
 ### logrotate_app

-This definition can be used to drop off customized logrotate config
+This resource can be used to drop off customized logrotate config
 files on a per application basis.

-The definition takes the following params:
+The resource takes the following properties:

 - `path`: specifies a single path (string) or multiple paths (array)
   that should have logrotation stanzas created in the config file.
 No
   default, this must be specified.

+- `cookbook`: The cookbook that continues the template for
+  logrotate_app config definitions.
+By default this is `logrotate`.
+  Users can provide their own template by setting this attribute to
+  point at a different cookbook.

+- `template_name`: sets the template source, default is
+  "logrotate.erb".

-- `enable`: true/false, if true it will create the template in
+- `template_mode`: the mode to create the logrotate template with
-  /etc/logrotate.d.
+  (default: "0440")

+- `template_owner`: the owner of the logrotate template (default:
+  "root")

+- `template_group`: the group of the logrotate template (default:
+  "root")

 - `frequency`: sets the frequency for rotation.
 Default value is
   'weekly'.
 Valid values are: hourly, daily, weekly, monthly, yearly,
   see the logrotate man page for more information.
 Note that usually